PisterLab/micromissiles-unity/README.md

 ## Mac

 1. Download the tarball file for Darwin: `micromissiles-<version>-darwin-x86_64.tar.gz`.
-2. Untar the tarball.
+2. Extract the tarball.
 The tarball should contain a single directory called `micromissiles-<version>-darwin-x86_64`.
 3. In the `micromissiles-<version>-darwin-x86_64` directory, run the app file.
 4. If you get a warning that Apple cannot check the application for malicious software:
      * Open `System Preferences`.